 It may be beneficial to keep a log of all the situations and settings you notice your loved one has difficulty hearing in.
 This can also work as a way to process the frustration and turn it into actionable talking points.

 Tip 3: Do some research

 Your loved one is most likely aware that their hearing is not at its best, but they may not be aware that it’s a real problem.
 Be prepared for this.
 Be ready to get concrete about the impact that their hearing is having on their life, social dynamics and even their mental and physical health.
 Living with untreated hearing loss affects far more than their ability to hear.
 Make sure you give them the information they need to take the next step in overcoming their hearing loss.

 Tip 4: Get them on the same page

 If you find that your loved one is having difficulty accepting that they have hearing loss, or is reluctant to do something about it, it’s important to get them on the same page as you.
 A good way to do this is having them take a simple online hearing test.
 While an online test shouldn’t replace a hearing test with an audiologist, it can act as a good first step.

 Tip 5: Be their support

-Once you have followed the five tips and you can bring them in one of HearingLife’s 220+ hearing centres for a FREE hearing test.
-Book your free HearingLife consultation here or call 1-833-928-8537
+You can also bring your loved one to one of HearingLife’s hearing centres for a FREE hearing test.
+Book your free HearingLife consultation here or call 1-833-928-8537.